parmegv/leap_doc/docs/platform/guide.md

 The private key file is extremely sensitive and care should be taken with its provenance.

 If your commercial CA has a chained CA cert, you should be OK if you just put the **last** cert in the chain into the `commercial_ca.crt` file.
 This only works if the other CAs in the chain have certs in the debian package `ca-certificates`, which is the case for almost all CAs.

+If you want to add additional fields to the CSR, like country, city, or locality, you can configure these values in provider.json like so:

+      "ca": {
+        "server_certificates": {
+          "country": "US",
+          "state": "Washington",
+          "locality": "Seattle"
+        }
+      }

+If they are not present, the CSR will be created without them.

 Facts
 ==============================